skip to content

 GCN: The Gamma-ray Coordinates Network (TAN: Transient Astronomy Network)

-We are pleased to introduce the new General Coordinates Network, the evolution of the Gamma-ray Coordinates Network (now referred to as GCN Classic) using modern, open-source, reliable, and secure alert distribution technologies that have been established by the broader astronomy community and promoted by the Vera C. Rubin Observatory.
+We are pleased to introduce the new General Coordinates Network, the evolution of the Gamma-ray Coordinates Network (now referred to as GCN Classic, this website) using modern, open-source, reliable, and secure alert distribution technologies that have been established by the broader astronomy community and promoted by the Vera C. Rubin Observatory.

 GCN has a redesigned website, https://gcn.nasa.gov and a new improved method of streaming GCN Notices called GCN Classic over Kafka, and a self-service configuration of GCN Notices over Email.
 All three classic GCN Notice formats (text, VOEvent, 160-byte binary packet) are now also available over Kafka or self-service email.
 This new Kafka streaming service can be used as a drop-in replacement for GCN Classic socket and VOEvent subscribers, and the self-service emails replace GCN Classic Notice subscriptions.

-The web site that you are viewing now (the old GCN Classic web site) and the legacy socket delivery methods will continue to be supported for the foreseeable future.
-However, starting later this year new features and notice types will only be available on the new web site and GCN Kafka.
+The web site that you are viewing now (the old GCN Classic web site) and the legacy socket and VOEvent delivery methods will continue to be supported for the foreseeable future.
+However, new features and notice types will only be available on the new web site and GCN Kafka.

 The GCN system distributes: